sowbug/neje_laser_upgrade/README.md

 sort of works, except (1) it won't let you enable Laser Mode, and (2) the laser doesn't turn on anymore.

-This document shows you how to fix this problem and upgrade your NEJE laser engraver to stock (official build) Grbl v1.1h.
+This page shows you how to fix this problem and upgrade your NEJE laser engraver to stock (official build) Grbl v1.1h.

 ## The problem